Philip95/technikum_se/technikum/factors.md

 ## XI.
 Logs

 Logback was added to the application for writing the logs in a file named app.log.
+Unfortunately, Spring doesn't really write specific log files.
+Therefore, some config had to been made, which can be seen in the logback.xml file.

-It will be generated, when a request is being sent.
+app.log will be generated, when a request is being sent.
 Since I don't want it to push to GitHub I added the file to the .gitignore.
 It is a very, very basic config for Logback.
 I added some log statements throughout the code.